Local Business News

 via Cure Organic Farm

-Posted April 20, 2024 2:12 pm by Paul Bonneville
+Posted April 20, 2024 2:12 pm

 Our flower lead, Rachel, is in her 2nd very own growing season!
 Last year, Rachel began her entrepreneurial dreams by starting Wiley Farm & Co.
 You may remember seeing her beautiful floral arrangements at our farmstand.
 Rachel has grown Wiley Farm & Co's offerings and has created an herbal tea share for CSA members, and her teas are available at the Farm Stand and her booth at the Longmont Farmers Market (City Park market too, beginning in May).